ADVANCED TUTORIALS

 Get Organized

-Having all your system well organized will allow you to always have clear which stuff is more important or relevant, easily locate the information you need and choose the best action to get done at all times.
+When your system is well organized, you’ll always know which items are most important or relevant, easily find the information you need, and choose the best next action at any time.

-Most of the time, simple tasks can be organized when you are processing them, since you are forced to think about them at that time.
-This is why you have the opportunity to update the text, set tags, reminders and the time and energy needed, in the Process stage.
+Often, simple tasks can be organized during the Clarify step, because you’re already thinking through their details then.
+This is why you have the opportunity to update the text, set tags, reminders and the time and energy needed during the Clarify stage.

 #home